-We all know the importance of listening; of connecting with others by deeply hearing them share thoughts, ideas, and feelings; by being present and authentic.
-We work hard at listening without judgment, carefully, with our full attention.
-But are we hearing others without bias?
-I contend we’re not.
+We all know the importance of listening; of connecting with others by being present and authentic to deeply hear their thoughts, ideas, and feelings.
+We work hard at listening without judgment, carefully, with our full attention to connect and respect.

 WHAT IS LISTENING?

-From the work I’ve done unpacking the routes of incoming messages in brains, I believe that listening is far more than hearing words and understanding another’s shared thoughts and feelings.
-Listening is actually a brain thing that has little do to with meaning.
-It’s about puffs of air.
+From the work I’ve done unpacking how our brains make sense of incoming messages, I believe that listening is far more than hearing words and understanding another’s shared thoughts and feelings.

 There are several problems with us accurately hearing what someone says, regardless of our intent to show up as empathetic listeners.
-Generally speaking, our brains determine what we hear.
+Listening is actually a brain thing that has little do to with meaning: our brains determine what we hear.
 And they weren’t designed to be objective.
 There are two primary reasons:

-- Words are meant to be semantic transmissions of meaning, yet they emerge from our mouths smooshed together in a singular gush with no spaces between them.
-Our brains then have the herculean task of deciphering individual sounds, individual word breaks, unique definitions, to understand their meaning.
+- Our brains then decipher individual sounds, individual word breaks, unique definitions, to understand their meaning.
 No one speaks with spaces between words.
 Otherwise.
 It.
 Would.
 Sound.
 Like.
 This.
 Hearing impaired people face this problem with new cochlear implants: it takes about a year for them to learn to decipher individual words, where one word ends and the next begins.
+When others speak, their words enter our ears as meaningless electrochemical sound vibrations – puffs of air without denotation until our brain translates them, paving the way for misunderstanding.

 Just as we perceive color when light receptors in our eyes send messages to our brain to translate the incoming light waves (the world has no color), meaning is a translation of sound vibrations that have traversed a very specific brain pathway after we hear them.

-As such, I define listening as our brain’s progression of making meaning from incoming sound vibrations.
+As such, I define listening as

 HOW BRAINS LISTEN